Robust Gaussian Process Regression Based on Iterative Trimming: Introduction

 Several robust variants of GP regression have been proposed.
-Generally, they use alternative observation model that are less sensitive to extreme values, for example, the heavy-tailed distributions such as Student's t \citep{Neal1997,Vanhatalo2009,Jylanki2011,Ranjan2016} or Laplace \citep{Kuss2006} distribution, mixture of multiple Gaussians \citep{Kuss2006,Stegle2008,Ross2013a}, and input dependent noise model \citep{Goldberg1998,Naish2007}.
-However, unlike Gaussian noise, these models are analytically intractable.
-Hence they require approximate inference techniques, e.g., variational approximation, expectation propagation, and expectation maximization, that are often challenging to understand and implement.
-In addition, they may still suffer to the influence of the outliers to some extent, especially when the outliers are abundant, as shown in \reffig{fig:example_neal} for Student's t likelihood GP.
+The most popular approach is to use alternative observation models that are less sensitive to extreme values, for example, the heavy-tailed distributions such as Student-$t$ \citep{Neal1997,Vanhatalo2009,Jylanki2011,Ranjan2016} or Laplace \citep{Kuss2006} distribution, mixture of multiple Gaussians \citep{Kuss2006,Stegle2008,Ross2013a}, and input dependent noise model \citep{Goldberg1998,Naish-Guzman2007,Almosallam2017}.
+However, unlike the Gaussian noise case, GPs with these models become analytically intractable, hence relying on approximate inference techniques, e.g., variational approximation and expectation propagation, which are often challenging to understand and implement.
+More importantly, they may still suffer from the influence of outliers to some extent, as shown in \reffig{fig:example_neal} for GP with Student-$t$ likelihood ($t$-lik).

-Another strategy is to trim the outliers of large deviation from the predicted mean function, then re-run the standard GP on the purified sample.
-Because the initial mean function has been pulled by the outliers, the residuals can not reveal the true deviation.
-Hence, we have to resort to iterations.
-In this work, we propose a new robust regression method based on the standard GP and iterative trimming (denoted as ITGP), which is easy to understand and implement.
-As shown in this paper, while the new method retains the GP's attractive properties as a nonparametric and flexible regression method, it shows robust performance with the presence of outliers and outperforms the popular Student's t likelihood GP.
+Another sensible strategy is to trim the outliers with large deviations from the GP model prediction, then rerun GP on the purified sample.
+However, noting that the initial model prediction itself is already affected by outliers, the consequent residuals can not faithfully reveal the true deviations, possibly leading to severe bias.
+While this effect can be mitigated using iterations (e.g., \citealt{Wang2017c}), it is a nontrivial task to figure out a general procedure that achieves both high robustness and high statistical efficiency with the minimal possible computation cost.

+This work proposes a new robust regression method based on the standard GP and iterative trimming (denoted as ITGP), which is easy to implement and computationally tractable.
+As shown in this paper, while the new method retains the GP's attractive properties as a nonparametric and flexible regression method, it shows robust performance in the presence of outliers and outperforms the popular $t$-lik GP significantly in many cases.

 The rest of the paper is organized as follows.
-In \refsec{sec:robustgp}, we first provide some preliminaries of GP regression, then present the proposed ITGP algorithm.
-We validate our algorithm and compare different methods with synthetic data-sets in \refsec{sec:experiment} and summarize in \refsec{sec:conclusion}.
+In \refsec{sec:robustgp}, we first provide some preliminaries of the GP regression, then present the proposed ITGP algorithm and corresponding practical guidance.
+We compare the performance of ITGP and other methods for a variety of test cases in \refsec{sec:experiment} and summarize in \refsec{sec:conclusion}.

+Alongside this paper, we have released our open-source implementation of ITGP online (\url{https://github.com/syrte/robustgp/}), which is written in \textsc{Python} based on the public GP package \textsc{GPy}.